What to expect from our article

-Making the decision to start a Ketogenic diet is hopefully going to be the hardest part of Your journey, if you have visited other websites you may have been scared off by all the science behind it.
+Deciding to start a Ketogenic diet is hopefully going to be the most challenging part of Your journey.
+If you have visited other websites, you may have been scared off by all the science behind it.
 While this diet looks highly complicated, it isn’t.
 We have tried to break down all of the complex sciencey stuff and make it as simple as possible.

-The plan is straightforward and easy to transition into and if you are in the right mind-set you are more likely to succeed.
-Some people prefer to jump straight into Keto but we advise that you take your time and ease yourself into it over a two week period, you can get some unpleasant side effects if it is done too quickly.
+The plan is straightforward to transition into, and if you are in the right mindset, you are more likely to succeed.
+Some people prefer to jump straight into Keto, but we advise that you take your time and ease yourself into over two weeks.
+You can get some unpleasant side effects if it is done too quickly.
 You may experience headaches, fatigue, dizziness etc., not everyone does, but it is possible, and don’t worry, these side effects are short-lived and don’t last for very long either.
 You may have heard of the Keto flu.
 It’s what happens to the body once you start removing carbs.

 Tracking Your Progress

-Keep it simple
+Keep it Simple

 Giving Yourself time to settle in

-For the first 2-3 days you can eat whenever you feel hungry and there is no limit to the amount you can eat as long as it’s not processed food, we want to be eating mainly meat, fish, fruit, vegetables, eggs and salad items and any food from the allowed list.
+For the first 2-3 days, you can eat whenever you feel hungry, and there is no limit to the amount you can eat as long as it’s not processed food.
+We want to be eating mainly meat, fish, fruit, vegetables, eggs and salad items and any food from the allowed list.

-5. You can however skip all of the above and go right to calculating macros and limiting carbs to 20g per day from day one.
-If you do jump straight in you will need to be drinking lots of water, (minimum of 2 litres a day), getting around 5g of sodium per day for (electrolytes).
+However, you can skip all of the above and go right to calculating macros and limiting carbs to 20g per day from day one.
+If you do jump straight in, you will need to be drinking lots of water (minimum of 2 litres a day), getting around 5g of sodium per day for (electrolytes).
 Eat your greens, including avocado, for potassium.
 You should also take extra supplements of magnesium.
 Doing this should minimise any effects of keto flu, but it is not guaranteed.

 Not a One Way Fits All